Sally McBrearty

-Sally McBrearty is an American paleoanthropologist and Paleolithic archaeologist.
+Sally McBrearty was an American paleoanthropologist and Paleolithic archaeologist.
 She was a professor and head of the anthropology department at the University of Connecticut.

 Education and career

 McBrearty studied at the University of California, Berkeley and the University of Illinois Urbana-Champaign, completing her PhD at Illinois in 1986.
 She joined the University of Connecticut in 1994, was appointed a professor in 2002, and head of the department of anthropology in 2008.
 Previously, she held positions at Brandeis University, Yale University, and the College of William & Mary.

 She was elected a fellow of the American Association for the Advancement of Science in 2007.

 Research

 Middle Stone Age in Africa

-McBrearty's work on the Middle Stone Age (MSA) in Africa helped to revolution understandings of modern human behavior.
+McBrearty's work on the Middle Stone Age (MSA) in Africa helped kickstart a paradigm shift in the understanding of modern human behavior.
 With colleague Alison S. Brooks, McBrearty published "The revolution that wasn't: a new interpretation of the origin of modern human behavior," one of the most-cited papers in the history of Paleolithic archaeology.
 This paper argued that behavioral modernity arose in Africa over a long period of time, and that it is visible very early in the MSA archaeological record.
 This view challenged European-centric models for human evolution that argued for a sudden appearance of behavioral modernity in Europe during the Upper Paleolithic.